EOSIO/welcome/docs/04_protocol/02_transactions_protocol.md

 ## 3.4.
 Verify Transaction

 The process to verify a transaction is twofold.
 First, the public keys associated with the accounts that signed the transaction are recovered from the set of signatures provided in the transaction.
 Such a recovery is cryptographically possible for ECDSA, the elliptic curve digital signature algorithm used in EOSIO.
 Second, the public key of each actor specified in the list of action authorizations (actor:permission) from each action included in the transaction is checked against the set of recovered keys to see if it is satisfied.
-Third, each satisfied "actor:permission" is checked against the associated minimum permission required for that "actor:contract::action" pair to see if it meets or exceeds that minimum.
+Third, each satisfied `actor:permission` is checked against the associated minimum permission required for that `actor:contract::action` pair to see if it meets or exceeds that minimum.
 This last check is performed at the action level before any action is executed (see [3.4.2.
 Permission Check](#342-permission-check)).

 ### 3.4.1.
 Transaction Context